Article

-A construction draw request is the formal submission a lender receives from a borrower requesting the release of funds for completed work on a construction loan.
+A construction draw request is the formal submission a borrower makes to a lender, requesting the release of funds for completed work on a construction loan.
 For construction loan administrators, draw specialists, and operations leaders, each request is a critical control point where funding speed, compliance, and portfolio risk intersect.

 In construction lending, speed matters, but so do rigorous controls.
 McKinsey research tracking more than $1 trillion in capital projects found that 98% of large construction projects face cost overruns or delays, with the average cost increase reaching 80% of the original budget value.
 In this environment, the draw review process serves as a primary risk checkpoint where minor documentation gaps can be early warning signs of deeper project distress.